NBA Rumors: GSW Could Swap Andrew Wiggins For Victor Oladipo, Per ‘Blue Man Hoop’

 “When looking at both rosters, the most obvious and straightforward way to make a deal is to offer up Andrew Wiggins and the No. 2 overall pick for Victor Oladipo.
 The Pacers would have to take on a bit of extra salary here as Wiggins is on a monstrous long-term deal.
 But, that’s the price of being forced to trade a disgruntled star.
 They still walk away with a solid building block in Wiggins, who is still only 25 years old.
 Indiana also gets a chance to draft a top prospect and begin their rebuild.”

-Though it is expected to affect their salary cap flexibility in the coming years, the proposed deal is undeniably a no-brainer for the Pacers.
-In exchange for Oladipo’s expiring contract, they would be receiving a talented wingman who fits the timeline of their core of Malcolm Brogdon, Myles Turner, Domantas Sabonis, and TJ Warren and a lottery selection in the upcoming draft.
+Though it is expected to affect their salary cap flexibility in coming years, the proposed deal is undeniably a no-brainer for the Pacers.
+In exchange for Oladipo’s expiring contract, they would be receiving a talented wingman who fits the timeline of their core of Malcolm Brogdon, Myles Turner, Domantas Sabonis, and TJ Warren, plus a lottery selection in the upcoming draft.

-Wiggins may have gone through plenty of ups and downs in the past years, but once he’s traded to a team that could give him more playing time and a significant role on the offensive end of the floor, he could finally live up to expectations from a former No. 1 overall pick.
+Wiggins may have experienced plenty of ups and downs, but once he’s traded to a team that could give him more playing time and a significant role on the offensive end of the floor, he might finally live up to expectations from a former No. 1 overall pick.
 The Pacers could use the No. 2 pick to add another young and talented prospect or as a trade chip to further improve their roster.

 Meanwhile, the proposed deal would be a huge gamble for the Warriors.
 Aside from being a possible one-year rental, Oladipo is yet to fully recover from his injury.
-However, once he regains his touch and returns to his 100 percent health, he would undoubtedly be a big help in achieving Golden State’s goal of reclaiming the NBA championship title and reviving their dynasty next year.
+However, once he regains his touch and returns to 100 percent health, he would undoubtedly be a big help in furthering Golden State’s goal of reclaiming the NBA championship title and reviving their dynasty next year.